JohnBinford/AppleWood-Pointe/Collateral/Large-Tools.md

 ## Submissions from Craftsmen!
 All current pending Workshop Users have now submitted their Tools / Equipment they are donating to the Workshop for us to make our selections from.
 Those pending Workshop Users not shown below are O.K. for us to choose from those Tools / Equipment submitted by others.  ...
-We've reviewed the Tools / Equipment submitted and recommend (based upon age, mechanical condition, new parts, features, functions, and individual factors) those highlighted with a green checkmark ✅ in the descriptions below. </br>
+We've reviewed the Tools / Equipment submitted and recommend (based upon age, mechanical condition, new parts, features, functions, and individual factors) those highlighted with a green checkmark ✅ in the descriptions below. <br>
 *(Click a Pictiure for a High Definition Version!)*

 #### John-B's Submissions